Go Down Swinging: Main plot

 Spider-Man first tries to procure more Anti-Venom from Alchemax, but is ambushed by the Red Goblin's talking Pumpkin Bombs.
 Seeing that Peter has donned his Spider-Man persona to stop him, Norman declares that he will kill all of Peter's family and friends.
 Norman first goes after Mary Jane Watson at her office inside the Stark Tower Complex, but she is helped by Venom who has been blackmailed by Jameson into protecting her.
 Although wary of being rescued by her longtime tormentor, Mary Jane disables Stark Tower's anti-symbiote defenses to allow Venom to fight the Red Goblin.
 When Spider-Man arrives, he teams up with Venom to stop the Goblin, but Osborn overpowers them both before making a tactical retreat.
 Knowing that Peter cannot match up to the combined strength of Norman on the Goblin Formula and the Carnage symbiote on his own, Eddie offers the Venom symbiote to as a means to better match the Red Goblin.
 Though reluctant to do so, Peter bonds with the symbiote.
-Then Spider-Man and Mary Jane subsequently forgive Eddie and the symbiote for all they have done over the years.
+Spider-Man and Mary Jane subsequently forgive Eddie and the symbiote for all they have done over the years.
 Spider-Man heads off after the Red Goblin in the black symbiote suit.

 Normie goes after Aunt May where she gets some unexpected help in the form of Superior Octopus and J. Jonah Jameson who uses an old Spider-Slayer.
 However, both of them are defeated by Red Goblin.
 Peter arrives after Norman and Normie have left, seeing a wounded Octavius being attended to by Aunt May.
 Thanking Otto for defending Aunt May, Peter offers him a truce, stating that Ock's heroism earned him a ‘clean slate’.

 Norman and Normie arrive at Alchemax's headquarters.
-In a meeting with Liz Allan, Normie's mother and CEO of Alchemax, Norman reveals that while working at Alchemax disguised as Mason Banks he learned of a trust clause created by Liz to pass on control of Alchemax to Normie and whoever is his living legal guardian.
-After Harry Osborn intervenes with Norman's old Goblin equipment, Normie watch as his grandfather throws Liz through a window only to be rescued by Spider-Man, which causes him to turn on Norman.
-Despite the symbiote amplifying Normie's jealousy of his half-brother Stanley, Normie throws off its influence when he witnesses his grandfather try to kill his parents, realizing in the process that Spider-Man is not a villain but his grandfather is.
+In a meeting with Liz, Norman reveals that while working at Alchemax disguised as Mason Banks he learned of a trust clause created by Liz to pass on control of Alchemax to Normie and whoever is his living legal guardian.
+After Harry Osborn intervenes with Norman's old Goblin equipment, Normie watches as his grandfather throws Liz through a window only to be rescued by Spider-Man, which causes him to turn on his grandfather.
+Despite the symbiote amplifying Normie's jealousy of his half-brother Stanley, Normie throws off its influence when he witnesses the Goblin try to kill his parents, realizing in the process that Spider-Man is not a villain but his grandfather is.